-Despite the geopolitical tensions resulting from the conflict between Russia and Ukraine in Ukraine, demand for oil products continued to grow in 2022.
-Bacpco increased its production levels in 2022 to take advantage of supply disruptions resulting from the conflict, as well as subsequent bans on Russian crude oil.
+Despite the geopolitical tensions resulting from the conflict between Russia and Ukraine, demand for oil products continued to grow in 2022.
+Bapco increased its production levels in 2022 to take advantage of supply disruptions resulting from the conflict, as well as subsequent bans on Russian crude oil.
 Several planned turnarounds, inspections and shutdowns lowered Bapco's ultimate production by the end of 2022.

-In 2023, oil markets were volatile, affected by, inter alia, global recessionary concerns, uncertainty regarding any actions to be taken by the Federal Reserve, lower liquidity and output cut decisions by OPEC+ (a group consisting of Organisation of the Petroleum Exporting Countries ("OPEC") members, plus other oil-producing countries).
+In 2023, oil markets were volatile, affected by, inter alia, global recessionary concerns, uncertainty regarding any actions to be taken by the Federal Reserve, lower liquidity and output cut decisions by OPEC+.
 Notwithstanding these factors, in early 2023 demand increased.
 Prices deteriorated in the second quarter of 2023, before an increase in production levels, local sales of refined products and exports in the second half of 2023.